 2) Four copies of the applicant’s most recent CollegeBoard SAT® Student Score Report or The ACT® Student Report (finalists will be required to furnish official transcripts of these scores).
 If both SAT® and ACT® scores are submitted, only the SAT® score will be considered;

-3) One original and three copies of a letter of recommendation from the applicant’s high school principal or guidance counselor describing the applicant’s extracurricular accomplishments and/or leadership qualities in the community.
-The recommendation letter should be signed by the principal or guidance counselor and printed on school letterhead.
-If the applicant’s high school principal or guidance counselor are not available, the applicant may ask a responsible community official to provide a recommendation letter, which should be signed and printed on official letterhead; and
+3) One original and three copies of a letter of recommendation from the applicant’s high school principal, guidance counselor, or teacher describing the applicant’s extracurricular accomplishments and/or leadership qualities in the community.
+The recommendation letter should be printed on school letterhead and signed by the principal, guidance counselor, or teacher.
+If the applicant’s high school principal, guidance counselor, or teacher are not available, the applicant may ask a responsible community official to provide a recommendation letter, which should be printed on official letterhead and signed; and

 4) One original and three copies of a letter from the applicant to the CSPA Scholarship Awards Committee outlining his/her school and citizenship accomplishments and objectives for the future.

 Applicants who entered the military immediately following high school and have been honorably discharged should attached a separate page describing their military experience including duties, skills learned, and awards received.
 Honorably discharged veterans may use their commanding officer’s letter as the required letter of recommendation if desired.